Vantiva

+Vantiva acquired CommScope's Home Networks on 2 January 2024.
+On 24 February 2025, Vantiva announced restructuring efforts in response to financial difficulties, which resulted in the closure of certain operations.

 History

 1892: The founding of the General Electric Company

-Thomson was named after the electrical engineer Elihu Thomson, who was born in Manchester, England, on March 26, 1853.
+Thomson was named after the electrical engineer Elihu Thomson, who was born in Manchester, England, on 26 March 1853.
 Thomson moved to Philadelphia, USA, at the age of 5, with his family.
 Thomson formed the Thomson-Houston Electric Company in 1879 with Edwin Houston.
 The company merged with the Edison General Electric Company to become the General Electric Company in 1892.
 In 1893, the Compagnie Française Thomson-Houston (CFTH) was formed in Paris, a sister company to GE in the United States.
 It was from this company that the modern Thomson Group would evolve.

 In 1966, CFTH merged with Hotchkiss-Brandt to form Thomson-Houston-Hotchkiss-Brandt (soon renamed Thomson-Brandt).
 In 1968, the electronics business of Thomson-Brandt merged with Compagnie Générale de Télégraphie Sans Fil (CSF) to form Thomson-CSF.
-Thomson Brandt maintained a significant shareholding in this company (approximately 40%).
+Thomson Brandt kept approximately 40% of the company stock.